-If you have five consecutive one-year Breaks in Service before you've become vested in your benefit, then you have a "Permanent Break in Service".
+If your number of consecutive one-year Breaks in Service exceed the greater of five or your years of Vesting Service earned prior to your first one-year Break in Service, then you have a "Permanent Break in Service".
 When you have a Permanent Break in Service:

-- You lose credit for all Years of Credited Service and Vesting Service earned before the first one-year Break in Service, and - Your participation in the Plan is cancelled, and you will be required to re-qualify for participation if you later return to Covered Employment.
+- You permanently lose all years of Credited Service and Vesting Service earned before the first one-year Break in Service, and - Your participation in the Plan is cancelled, and you will be required to re-qualify for participation if you later return to Covered Employment.